aosabook/500lines/data-store/chapter.md

 so repeated updates
 (even to the same key)
 will eventually consume all disk space.
-Postgres calls this reclamation "vacuuming"
-(which makes old row space available for re-use), and CouchDB calls it "compaction"
-(by rewriting the "live" parts of the data store into a new file, and atomically moving it over the old one).
+[PostgreSQL](http://www.postgresql.org/) calls this reclamation "vacuuming" (which makes old row space available for re-use), and [CouchDB](http://couchdb.apache.org/) calls it "compaction" (by rewriting the "live" parts of the data store into a new file, and atomically moving it over the old one).
 DBDB can easily be enhanced to add a compaction feature,